Q&A with Philippa Gregory

 It has been a real holiday from the demands of accuracy and research.
 It has set the novelist in me free for the first time in a long time.
 I love discovering and researching the historical characters, but to be able to create characters from imagination has been a real treat.

 You have just read the article entitled Q&A with Philippa Gregory.
-Please read the article from Black Shadow Books About http://blackshadowbooks.blogspot.com/2012/05/q-with-philippa-gregory.html
+Please read the article from Black Shadow Books About https://blackshadowbooks.blogspot.com/2012/05/q-with-philippa-gregory.html

 0 comments: